willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 of labelled training examples $\mathscr{X} = \{ (\bm{x}_0, y_0), \ldots,
 (\bm{x}_n, y_n) \}$ where $\bm{x}_i$ is the feature representation of the $i$-th
 training example, and $y_i$ is the true label of the example.

-<##note Perhaps add a concrete problem to motivate the example, like predicting
-whether a business will succeed or fail given the number of employees, seed funding etc>

 The following algorithm (Algorithm \ref{alg:perceptron-training}) is used to learn a weight vector $\bm{w}$ that correctly classifies all examples on the